Global Grant Application - GG2688284

 The project will assure sustainability of these improvements by:

-• Providing training to villagers in maintenance and repair of borehole wells, and knowledge of access to area mechanics;
+• Training Water Point Committee members in maintenance and repair of borehole wells, knowledge of access to Area Mechanics, and spare parts supply chain awareness and procurement procedures; and

-• Setting a water user's fee to support maintenance and repair of boreholes; and
+• Setting a water user's fee to support maintenance and repair of boreholes.

-Water fees are collected monthly by Water Point Committees.
+Water fees will be collected monthly by Water Point Committees.
 Funds are held briefly by the treasurer and used promptly to buy maintenance materials, with committees encouraged to make advance purchases rather than hold cash long-term.

 Area Mechanics are contracted by Water Point Committees via annual service agreements.
 The annual fee ensures regular servicing of boreholes every three months throughout the year, and the same fees provide for major maintenance works of the boreholes.